sindre0830/AlphaHex/README.md

 # AlphaHex
-### Info
-The feature maps consists of:
-1. onehot-encoding for player cells
-2. onehot-encoding for opponent cells
-3. onehot-encoding for empty cells
-4. constant plane filled with 1
-5. onehot-encoding of legal moves that would create a fork for the current player
-6. onehot-encoding of legal moves
-7. constant plane filled with 0

 ### Run program
 0. Install required python version **3.10**
 1. Install required packages `pip install -r source/requirements.txt` (We recommend using virtual environment, follow guide under **Virtual Environment Setup** below and skip this step)